 by Vin Crosbie

-- The 1970s brought the first wave: cable television(CATV), followed decades later by satellite television (SATV).
+- The 1970s brought the first wave: cable television(CATV) followed decades later by satellite television (SATV).
 People in post-industrial countries who used to have access to no more than three or four television channels gained access to dozens and then hundreds.
 The defining characteristic of this, as well as the subsequent waves of the change, was not only that it gave those people more choices within a format of media but more specific choices.
-Almost all of the new channels weren’t general interest or foreign-language but topical.
+Almost all of the new channels weren’t general interest or foreign-language but instead topical.
 If you’re a tennis fan, you no longer have to be satisfied with an occasional report during the one, two, or three original channels’ newscasts or hope that those channels’ weekend sport programs might feature a tennis match.
 You can now watch entire networks devoted only to sports, including one network entirely devoted to tennis.
-If you love to cook, you no longer have to wait for a weekend cooking show aired by those few original channels, but can instead watch four or five new networks each devoted to cooking.
+If you love to cook, you no longer have to wait for a weekend cooking show aired by those few original channels, but you can instead watch four or five new networks each devoted to cooking.
 Likewise, there are entire television networks each devoted to a specific category such as news, sports, history, biography, cartoons, science, comedy, animals, fashion, science fiction, shopping, etc.

-- The 1990s brought Internet access to the public.
-More than 1.8 billion people worldwide have since gained access to more than 206 million active Web sites.
+- The 1990’s brought Internet access to the public.
+More than 3 billion people worldwide have since gained access to more than 857 million active Web sites.
 These include virtually all the worlds’ newspapers, magazines, trade journals, broadcast networks and stations, plus social networks, some than 100 million blogs, and innumerable sites about specific topics and topical categories.